 There are three aspects to this course:

-1. A weekly plenary session at Countway Library (Tuesday, 4:00-6:00 p.m.) begins with a re-introduction to the clinical history and physical exam, and is followed in subsequent weeks by interactive case discussions presenting common clinical problems (e.g., fever, chest pain, abdominal pain).
+1. A weekly plenary session (Tuesdays, 4:00-6:00 p.m.) begins with a re-introduction to the clinical history and physical exam, and is followed in subsequent weeks by interactive case discussions presenting common clinical problems (e.g., fever, chest pain, abdominal pain).

 2. One morning per week, each student will participate in Work Rounds and Attending Rounds with a specific General Medical Service Team at BWH or MGH three times during the course.
 These rounds expose the student to inpatient clinical management.
 Immediately following rounds, the students will be assigned a patient from that service to "work-up" for subsequent discussion with a clinical preceptor.

 3. Within a day or so after participating in Attending Rounds, each student will meet individually with his/her clinical preceptor to present, examine and discuss the patient they have evaluated.
 Preceptors will be offered at both BWH and MGH.

 Based on active participation in all 3 portions of the course.